ARC-Solutions/.github/profile/README.md

 # Info

-- 🔭 We are currently working on [ARC-Velocity](https://github.com/ARC-Solutions/ARCV2)
+- 🔭 We are currently working on IntelliQ

-- 🌱 We're currently learning **Unreal Engine 5, React JS, Python and Blender.**
+- 🌱 We're currently learning **Typescript, Tailwind, React, Python**

 <br>